 Benefits and Perks

-Only about one-third of alumni enjoy paid vacation and one-third of alumni receive sick leave.
-Most grads have medical plans, and a strong majority of survey participants have dental insurance.
-In an effort to save up for the years ahead, most graduates contribute to a 401(k).
-University of California alumni are also on the receiving end of a casual working environment, a company-subsidized cell phone, life insurance, and stock options.
+Only about one-third of alumni enjoy paid vacation and one-fourth of alumni receive sick leave.
+Health coverage is awarded to most respondents, and dental insurance is issued to a fair number of alumni as well.
+Most grads participate in a 401(k) program.
+Other benefits awarded to University of California alumni include a casual working environment, a company-subsidized cell phone, life insurance, and stock options.

-University of California grads report the most similar salaries to UCSB alums, earning $73K on average.
-Other schools similar to UCSB include the University of California-Riverside, the University of California-Irvine, and the University of California-San Diego.
+Alumni of University of California pick up average paychecks of $69K, which is closest to the amount made by UCSB grads among similar schools.
+Other schools similar to UCSB include the University of California-Los Angeles, the University of California-Riverside, and the University of California-Irvine.